jlizhiyi/Cloudo/content/aws-ccp/units/01-cloud-concepts/lessons/01-what-is-cloud/intro.md

 4. **Increase speed and agility:** New IT resources are just a click away, which means you reduce the time to make those resources available to your developers from weeks to just minutes.
 5. **Go global in minutes:** Easily deploy your application in multiple regions around the world with just a few clicks.

+> [!NOTE]
-**NOTE:** No cloud provider guarantees **100% uptime**.
+> No cloud provider guarantees **100% uptime**.
 Even the best services target 99.99% availability (often called "four nines"), which still allows for potential minutes of downtime per year.